neilg63/blogfront/README.md

-# lucia
+# blogfront

-> Shopping cart driven by Ecwid + Drupal 8 feed
+> Blog CMS frontend with with a Drupal powered backend (using JSON + custom module)

 ## Build Setup